adotterer/practice-for-week-08-fetch-from-server/README.md

 ## Phase 3: postNewDog()

-Return a fetch call to post a new dog with a `name` of Rosie and `age` of 1.
-Since we'll be using the URLSearSet up the body of your request exactly as follows get the test to pass:
+Return a fetch call to post a new dog with a `name` and `age`.
+Use the [URLSesarchParams] API to make the body of your request as seen below.
+What will the `Content-Type` header be?

 ```js
 const body = new URLSearchParams({